-- 2. Key involvement of stakeholders and public throughout the drought planning process - 3.
+- 1. Defining the problem of drought and assessing its impacts (social, political, environmental and financial) - 2.
+Key involvement of stakeholders and public throughout the drought planning process - 3.
 Creation of committees involving experts in various fields in order to foster an integrated approach to drought management planning - 4.
 Involvement with institutions, academic and otherwise, to exchange ideas and information concerning technology and effective methods of drought management - 5.
 Use of drought and early warning system technology for preparedness measures - 6.
 Assessment of societal vulnerabilities to drought by using indicators and threshold values - 7.
 Development of a mitigation framework - 8.
 Frequent and review and modification of drought plans to increase their effectiveness

-5.3 Interaction between Current Drought Management Polices and IWRM Plans
+5.2 Interaction between Current Drought Management Polices and IWRM Plans